Renormalization of singular elliptic stochastic PDEs using flow equation: Deterministic bounds for the relevant coefficients

-holds uniformly in $\uv,\sIR\in(0,1/2]$. \end{lem} \begin{rem} For $\sigma\notin2\bN_+$ the bound stated in the lemma does not hold uniformly for all $\sIR\in(0,1]$ because of the slow decay of the kernel $G(x)$ at infinity.
-The above lemma can be easily proved using the method of the proof of Lemma~\ref{lem:kernel_G}. \end{rem}
+holds uniformly in $\uv,\sIR\in(0,1/2]$. \end{lem} \begin{rem} The above lemma can be easily proved using the method of the proof of Lemma~\ref{lem:kernel_G}.
+For $\sigma\notin2\bN_+$ and $|a|\geq\sigma$ the bound stated in the lemma does not hold uniformly for all $\sIR\in(0,1]$ because of the slow decay of $G(x)$ at infinity.
+For this reason the range $\sIR\in(1/2,1]$ is treated separately in Sec.~\ref{sec:long_range}. \end{rem}

 \begin{thm} Fix $R>1$.
 Assume that for all $i,m\in\bN_0$, $a\in\frM^m$ such that $\varrho(i,m)+|a|\leq0$ there exists $\oo\in\bN_0$ such that

 for all \mbox{$r\in\{0,1\}$} and $\uv,\sIR\in(0,1/2]$.
 Then for all $i,m\in\bN_0$, $a\in\frM^m$ there exists $\oo\in\bN_0$ such that